 On the other hand, digitally managing this process significantly saves time.
-Simply, by making these forms available to employees at anytime, anywhere.
+Simply, employee onboarding software makes these forms available to employees at anytime, anywhere.

 Besides the paperless forms, staff don’t have to travel for the induction procedure, and that saves time.
 Not to mention, reducing the need to travel for this process lowers expenses, allowing you to save costs.

-The less time that workers spend on the onboarding process, the more time they have to dedicate to other duties.
+The less time that managers spend on the employee onboarding process, the more time they have to dedicate to other duties.
 Subsequently, time savings lead to enhanced productivity.
 Particularly for a workforce that knows how to capitalise on every available opportunity.

 Companies with poor retention rate lose a lot of time.
 Calculate the time it takes to recruit the right candidates for certain positions then train them.
 Imagine losing even a single employee after investing that time.
 The HR employee onboarding process, when done right, saves you this time wastage.